For advice on who to talk to, call

 At the first appointment we will consider whether there is third party funding available, typically under an insurance policy.
 If a suitable policy is in place we are generally willing to accept instructions from your insurance provider and offer you a service at hourly rates to be agreed with the insurer.
 You are entitled to insist on the insurer appointing a solicitor of your own choice once any claim has been issued and in many cases insurers will allow you to do so before any claim has been issued.

-In other cases our charges will be based on our solicitors’ hourly rates which are dependent upon the level of experience of the solicitor.
-Our hourly rates range from £240 per hour plus VAT to £400 per hour plus VAT.
+In other cases our charges will be based on our solicitors' hourly rates which are dependent upon the level of experience of the solicitor.
+Our current range of hourly rates for members of the team is from £185 plus VAT to £410 plus VAT per hour.

 It can be difficult to provide an accurate cost estimate at the outset of a case as there are a great number of variables, especially including how reasonably the Respondent and/or any representative appointed by the Respondent conduct themselves.